kinngh/shopify-node-mongodb-next-app/README.md

 ## Notes

-### Temp

-- I'm still working on a reliable way to build return url for creating app susbcription.
-If you are aware of an option that directly calls via APIs and not cookies/local storage, please open a pull request.

 ### Setup

 - If you're new to Shopify app dev or need an in-depth guide, refer [SETUP.md](/SETUP.md) instead.